 Physical activity recommendations are relevant to everyone.
 Unless specific medical conditions indicate the contrary, physical activity guidelines apply to all people, irrespective of gender, race, ethnicity or income level.
 They also apply to individuals with or without a chronic disease or disability.
 Regular physical activity helps to maintain a healthy body.
 Participating in regular physical activity can:

 - assist with sleep difficulties

-- lower rates of heart disease, high blood pressure, stroke, diabetes, colon and breast cancer
+- lower rates of hypertension, coronary heart disease, stroke, diabetes, colon and breast cancer

 - lower the risk of falling and of hip or vertebral fractures

 - help to maintain a healthy body weight

 - improves mental health (reduces symptoms of anxiety and depression)